Chapter 38 On My Own

 Monday, November 3- November 14, 1980

 I have moved into my new place.
-I have painted it, and I have even talked Bent Ramdahl into coming to help me wallpaper.
+It’s a one-room apartment.
+I have painted it, and I have even talked Bent Ramdahl into helping me wallpaper.
 He complained the whole time, but he did it.

-My new place is so cozy.
-I wish I had been able to do this so much sooner.
+I wish I had been able to do this so much sooner!
 But at least I finally have a place I can call home!

-Elisabeth has come over to spend the night.
-When we had eaten dinner and got ready to go to bed, Mom came.
+Beth has come over to spend the night.
+After dinner, as we were getting ready for bed, Mom came.
 She said she had changed her mind about letting her stay.
-I don’t understand why Elisabeth couldn’t have spent the night.
-Elisabeth cried, but Mom didn’t care.
-I felt bad for Elisabeth, but I am glad I am away from Mom.
+I don’t understand why Beth couldn’t have spent the night.
+Beth cried, but Mom didn’t care.
+I felt bad for Beth, but I am glad I am away from Mom.

 Wednesday, November 19, 1980